yurigo79/gutenberg/packages/dataviews/README.md

 }
 ```

-<div class="callout callout-info">At <a href="https://wordpress.github.io/gutenberg/">WordPress Gutenberg's Storybook</a> there's and <a href="https://wordpress.github.io/gutenberg/?path=/docs/dataviews-dataform--docs">example implementation of the DataForm component</a>.</div>

 ### Properties

 #### `data`: `Object`

 A single item to be edited.

-This could be thought as as a single record coming from the `data` property of `DataViews` — though it doesn't need to be; it can be, for example, a mix of records if you support bulk editing.
+It can be think of as a single record coming from the `data` property of `DataViews` — though it doesn't need to be.
+It can be totally separated or a mix of records if your app supports bulk editing.

 #### `fields`: `Object[]`

-The fields describe which parts of the the data are visible and how they behave (how to edit them, validating them, etc.).
-See "Fields API" as a reference for every property.
+The fields describe which parts of the data are visible and how they behave (how to edit them, validate them, etc.).
+See "Fields API" for a description of every property.

 Example: